pivotal/docs-tap/scst-store/api-walkthrough.hbs.md

     Where `ABSOLUTE-PATH-TO-THE-POST-BODY` is the absolute filepath of the API JSON for an image report.

-6. The following is a sample POST body of an image report API JSON:
+For example, the following is a sample post body of an image report API JSON:

     ```json
     {